This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 You can export from Hexawise in several different formats.
-Mind maps can be a great option if a tester wants to get quick, actionable guidance from stakeholders about which test inputs should (or should not) be included.
+Mind maps can be a great option if a tester wants to get quick, actionable guidance from stakeholders about which variation ideas should (or should not) be included.

 As shown below, detailed test scripts (complete with tester instructions and Expected Results) can be exported also.

 The detailed test scripts shown above were created using Hexawise's Auto-Scripts feature.